Food Sensitivities And Autoimmune

 "When your body feels it is under attack, it makes special proteins called immunoglobulins or antibodies.
 These antibodies are made by the plasma cells.
 They are let loose throughout the body to help kill antigens like bacteria, viruses, and other germs.
 The body makes 5 major types of immunoglobulins:

-So, our bodies produce antibodies - immunoglobulins - as a protective mechanism against foreign invaders and food sensitivity tests measure the IgG response.
+So, our bodies produce antibodies - immunoglobulins - as a protective mechanism against what it perceives as foreign invaders, and food sensitivity tests measure the IgG response to proteins in food.
+Food sensitivities are not fixed, meaning they can ebb and flow.

 What is an allergy?